PrometheanDissident/prometheandissident.github.io/pages/economics.md

 Big government bad.

 - **Economic Growth: Negative -** Government size negatively correlates with growth when controlling for economic freedom and globalization<ref>https://link.springer.com/article/10.1007/s11127-009-9484-1</ref>.
 Fiscal policy or public spending has a sizable negative effect on profits and business investment<ref>https://www.aeaweb.org/articles?id=10.1257/00028280260136255</ref>.
 There is a robust negative effect of government spending and taxation on economic growth in rich countries, based on a sample during the period of 1970-95<ref>https://www.ifn.se/Wfiles/wp/wp503.pdf</ref>.

-## <span style="background-color:lightcoral">Housing (COMBINE THIS WITH SECTION ABOVE)</span>

-### <span style="background-color:yellow">Housing First</span>

-**Based - Save money, are effective in reducing homelessness**

-The Finnish national program to reduce homelessness started in 2008 and renewed in 2012 built on housing first.
-This was a broad partnership between the national and municipal authorities and the non-profit sector, where Finland converted shelters into apartment units and constructed housing.
-Clients have a choice of programs, some of which ask for a commitment to sobriety, while others do not.
-Instead of receiving housing subsidies linked to the rent of the apartment, tenants pay for the entire rent using government-provided income sources, such as housing, child, disability, unemployment, student, and pension allowances, depending on the person's circumstances.
-If these don't suffice, social assistance fills the gap.
-To prevent conflict between tenants, tenants engage in "neighborhood work".
-This program led to homelessness largely ending<ref>https://0x0.la/u/w4UVmBP.pdf</ref>.
-While the Finnish housing interventions cost money, they save money in terms of the services needed by one person.
-Finland has a very low homeless population because they give people houses first as opposed to expecting people to sort their problems out before getting a home.
-Rents are paid for by the government, although the tenants can pay a portion depending on their income.
-Moreover, on top of this, to drive down housing costs, Finland has increased the supply of affordable rental housing to counter housing shortages<ref>https://www.weforum.org/agenda/2018/02/how-finland-solved-homelessness/</ref>.

-Medicine Hat practiced housing first and became the first city in Canada to end chronic homelessness<ref>https://community.solutions/case-studies/medicine-hat-becomes-first-city-in-canada-to-end-chronic-homelessness/</ref>, although it lasted only 5 months.
-As of 2022, the number of people chronically rose to 19<ref>https://www.cbc.ca/news/canada/calgary/homeless-medicine-hat-point-in-time-count-1.6600717</ref>.

 ## <span style="background-color:yellow">Healthcare</span>